freekrai/starter-cloud9/README.md

-# Welcome to the Cloud9 Guild!
+# Welcome to the Cloud9 Twilio Starter!

-As members of the Cloud9 guild, you will be working through the challenges of TwilioQuest using the Ruby programming language and the Cloud9 browser-based IDE.
+Today, you will be working through the challenges of learning to use Twilio using the Ruby programming language and the Cloud9 browser-based IDE.

 This project is pre-configured to do some interesting Twilio stuff using Ruby and the light-weight Sinatra web framework, and to be easily installable into the Cloud9 environment.

 ## Setting Up